Yash-D08/CapeStone-Project-1/README.md

-# This is my first capestone project which is my resume only usinf html
+# This is my first capestone project which is my resume only using html